MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 create master key encryption by password = N'<Admin Key Password>
  ```

-You can setup RBS for each content database by using below command line.
+You can set up RBS for each content database by using below command line.
 Replace DBNAME and DBINSTANCE with your specific content database name and database instance name.
-msiexec /qn /lvc* rbs.log /i rbs.msi TRUSTSERVERCERTIFICATE=true DBNAME="Your content

-`database" ADDLOCAL="ServerScript,EnableRBS" DBINSTANCE="Your SQL database instance"`
+`msiexec /qn /lvc* rbs.log /i rbs.msi TRUSTSERVERCERTIFICATE=true DBNAME="Your content database" ADDLOCAL="ServerScript,EnableRBS" DBINSTANCE="Your SQL database instance`

 #### Setting up credentials for Remote Share Provider